cacttus/strainer/README.md

 ### Details:

-   The purpose of this program is to aid artists in rapid figure drawing.
+   The purpose of this program is to aid artists in drawing.

    Cycles random images (xviewer) for the specified time in a directory.

-   Allows you to go back through the images and pause / play.
+   Allows you to go back through the images and pause and play.

-   Image packs not included (cough, cough, torrents).

 ### Controls: